Quality Improvement Plans

 Our QIP will allow us to track and report to the community on initiatives that will support continuous quality improvement and better patient/client/resident care.

-Over the past year, our greatest achievement has been the growth of our Community Palliative and Hospice Services program.
-This is reflected in the number of referrals achieved over the past year, as measured on our 2015-16 QIP.
-The development of this new program was informed by the clients and caregivers we serve in our community, feedback from our patients, residents, and their families, feedback and support from our physicians and staff, and input from our Community Advisory Committee.
+One of many great achievements has been the growth of our Community Palliative and Hospice Services program.
+The development of this program was informed by the clients and caregivers we serve in our community, feedback from our patients, residents, and their families, feedback and support from our physicians and staff, and input from our Community Advisory Committee.
 The successful implementation and growth of this program was the result of a collaborative, integrated approach to referrals and service provision.
 Its success was due to a number of factors, the most significant of which was the partnerships that were established across all divisions of HHHS.
 Leading the way, our Community Support Services Division reached out to partner with leaders in our Long Term Care and Hospital divisions to establish referral processes, provide staff education and support, and to ensure seamless service provision for clients and caregivers.
 The model created at HHHS is now going to be used as a best practice throughout the Central East Local Health Integration Network (CELHIN).

 The HHHS Quality Improvement Plans for the current and previous years are posted at the bottom of this page.